abhinavhinger12/CS321/README.md

   go towards BOSS to service him at the earliest.
 Lift takes him/her to Ground floor and then services remaining.
-  * A register stores the Current floor and B Register stores the Direction in which elevator at any given floor.If there is a request in the same direction as B then lift goes there else it goes in opposite direction.Delay is called to ensure lift travels at normal speed (using same concept as 24HR clock)
+  * A register stores the Current floor and B Register stores the Direction in which elevator at any given floor.If there is a request in the same direction as B then lift goes there else it goes in opposite direction.Delay is called to ensure lift travels at normal speed (using same concept as 24HR clock).